Our Fragile Community

 At Native Wildlife Rescue, we believe that the Southern Highlands community has a pivotal role to play in preserving its natural heritage.
 This includes taking a stand against deforestation and addressing the regulatory actions and threats that impact the fragile wildlife habitats that lie within and beyond the boundaries of our national parks and state forests.

-According to the NSW Environment and Heritage Office, the Southern Highlands Shale Forest and Woodland currently support 24 state and nationally-listed threatened species — amphibians, reptiles and birds [including the ‘gang gang’ and glossy cockatoo, turquoise parrot, hooded and scarlet robin and the once robust owl].
-Also joining the list are grey-headed flying foxes, yellow-bellied gliders and our iconic koalas.
+According to the [former] NSW Environment and Heritage Office, the Southern Highlands Shale Forest and Woodland supported 24 state and nationally-listed threatened species in 2017 — amphibians, reptiles and birds [including the ‘gang gang’ and glossy cockatoo, turquoise parrot, hooded and scarlet robin and the once robust owl].
+Also joining them were grey-headed flying foxes, yellow-bellied gliders and our iconic koalas.

 But much of our native wildlife is already at a crossroad.